whage/thesis/thesis.md

 or have it mutate a global (non-local) variable somewhere in the outer scope but that leads to other problems.

-One might use the return value for the result of the computation and explicitly pass an error "object" to the function which can be filled with the details of the error, if any (Heumen, 2016).
+One might use the return value for the result of the computation and explicitly pass an error "object" to the function which can be filled with the details of the error, if any.
+[@heumen-why-i-prefer]

 ### Note about returned error values
 We'll later see more variations on "errors as return values".